Maths skills are vital in all aspects of our life, whether it be at work, study or home.

 · Addition, subtraction, multiplication and division

 · Developing and applying decimal skills

 At the start of the course, you will be assessed to find out what you need to learn.
 You will then agree an individual learning plan appropriate to your situation and needs.

 Qualifications are obtained by completing a few short assessments as you progress through the course.
 There is no final exam.

-These courses are great for improving your general maths skills for use in everyday life and you can then opt to progress to Functional Skills and GCSE qualifications.
+These courses are great for improving your general maths skills for use in everyday life and you can then progress to Functional Skills and GCSE qualifications.